When was the last time you

 foods which is usually animal (meat)-based.

-The grains in dry food also
+And, the grains/potatoes/peas in dry food also

 contribute a high carbohydrate load to your obligate carnivore's body.